Ayman-Shakil192/Canteen-Inventory-Management-System/README.md

 # canteen-inventory-management
-This is a project to be made with java swing, jdbc and MySQL for database.
+An Inventory management system made for the college canteen using concepts of Java and SQL.

-relational schema for the project : https://drawsql.app/teamd3/diagrams/canteen-inventory
+Relational schema for the project : https://drawsql.app/teamd3/diagrams/canteen-inventory

 Functionality blueprint :